-I use the word “strategically” for good reason: you can’t dive headfirst into a grand opening event without your fundamental marketing elements – things like your logo, website, brand, and business plan – securely in place.
+I use the word “strategically” for good reason: you can’t dive headfirst into a restaurant grand opening event without your fundamental marketing elements – things like your logo, website, brand, and business plan – securely in place.
 Knowing who you are, what you’re about, and where you’re going will build consistency into your business, which is a key part of effective brand management.

 2. Know Your Staff

 In addition to branding basics, it’s important to have your staff lined up and adequately trained.
 After all, these are the people that will represent you and your brand, so you need to know you can trust them to do what needs to be done.
-It’s also a good idea to consider bringing on additional staff for your grand opening; this prevents you from having to worry about small details and, instead, focus on charming your guests.
+It’s also a good idea to consider bringing on additional staff for your restaurant grand opening; this prevents you from having to worry about small details and, instead, focus on charming your guests.